React Translation with react-i18next: A Complete Guide

 }

-Notice the <1> and <3> tags.
-These are placeholders that map to child components by index (starting from 0).
+The <1> and <3> tags are index-based placeholders that map to child elements (counting from 0):

 <Trans i18nKey="termsText">